Preparation and Presentation- CA Exams

 o Prepare for questions, which are felt important by the student on the first study, at the end of the preparation you would have prepared for around 40-50 questions in each subject.

 o Notes should have a lot of Charts, as charts are easy to remember and recollect.

 o Prepare for answers according to the marks, say for 2 marks question it should be in a maximum of 4-5 lines.
-For a 5 mark question it should be maximum of 1 to 1 ½ sheets and for a 10 mark paper it should be a maximum of 1 ½ -2 sheets.
+For a 5 mark question, it should be maximum of 1 to 1 ½ sheet and for a 10 mark paper it should be a maximum of 1 ½ -2 sheets.
 This helps in scheduling of time in the preparation & even while writing of the exam.

 o Write as much as possible while preparing for the exams, this improves the synchronizing the speed of thinking with that of speed of your writing.

 Ø In the case of practical subjects –

 o Preparing for practical exams could be compared to the art of learning like “swimming”, you don’t learn swimming by reading a book on swimming.
 Start working as many problems as possible.
 By working out problems you could have many advantages viz., increase the speed, how to approach problems at exam, timing will be improved, etc. Start making notes even in practical subjects.

 o In the initial preparation you may take say 40-45 minutes (or even more) for working a problem don’t get tensed it is the case with everybody.
 Start working a same problem once after 15-20 days by doing the same problem again helps you to recollect as to how to approach the problem, presentation of the answer and increases the speed gradually as you work out more and more problems.
 See to it that you have worked covered all the problems in the suggested answers and study paper at least once, as far as possible see to it that you work out a problem twice at the end of preparation of that topic.